Atlanta, Georgia, ERISA Attorneys

 Atlanta Disability Attorneys

-When you come to the Atlanta law offices of Robinson & Warncke, LLC for help with your long term disability claim, you can be assured that your Georgia ERISA disability denial lawyer understands the ins and outs of both ERISA and state laws, and the sometimes nefarious methods the insurance companies employ.
+When you come to the Atlanta law offices of Robinson & Warncke, LLC for help with your long term disability claim, you can be assured that your Georgia ERISA disability denial lawyer understands the ins and outs of both ERISA and state laws.
 Our attorneys know how to make the crucial link between the medical condition causing the impairment and the inability to perform the job.
 We will also educate your doctors on the necessity of articulating specific details that make this connection clear.

 In the language of ERISA claims, your impairment needs to be defined in terms of